DavidCPorter/pagerankSpark/README.md

 To replicate the required task just run the scripts inside `/Scripts/` the names should be pretty self explanatory for the task of the script.
 They automatically downloads the data, upload them into HDFS and run the given application.

 For the last part of the Homework instead the scripts inside the `/dp/` directory specifically replicate each of tasks required.
+Look in that directory for an explanation on how to execute them and what they do exactly.